 Of those, at least eight companies paid out dividends after receiving government money.
 Three more companies accessed government funds shortly before a dividend pay-out.
 A further ten companies paid out dividends and later claimed government support.
 In contrast, 21 companies receiving government funds through the CCFF have cancelled their dividend pay outs this year.

 In total, 26 companies receiving financial assistance through the CCFF have cut jobs or announced plans to make lay-offs, totalling at least 42,848 UK jobs.
 Of the companies issuing dividends during this period, three have also announced redundancies totalling around 6,000 jobs.

 The CCFF is only open to large companies that were in decent financial health before the outbreak of the pandemic.
-Those eligible for the scheme are able to issue commercial papers, a form of debt that is then bought by the Bank of England, injecting cash into the companies.
+Those eligible for the scheme are able to issue commercial paper, a form of debt that is then bought by the Bank of England, injecting cash into the companies.

 All of these loans come with interest rates of between 0.2 to 0.6 percent.
 Smaller businesses not eligible for the CCFF loans have to access government-backed funds through commercial banks, with interest rates of up to 6 percent.

 Author and economist Grace Blakeley told VICE News, “The government has handed a huge blank cheque to private businesses while everyone else struggles with the deepest economic crisis on record.
 The fact that these companies have used that cash to pay dividends rather than to support workers or undertake investment is unconscionable.
 This is corporate welfare, plain and simple.
 Meanwhile, the real welfare system is straining under the huge pressures of mass unemployment.”